jpsca/writeadoc/docs/content/languages.md

 For a very small list of languages — Danish (da), German (de), Spanish (es), French (fr), Italian (it), and Portuguese (pt) — this will be done automatically.
 But don't worry if yours is not in the list, because it's very simple to add support for a new one.

 ### Making the search aware of your language

 WriteADoc uses [Lunr.js](https://lunrjs.com/) for searching without an external service.
 If your language is not included with WriteADoc by default, you must download the `lunr.[YOUR LANGUAGE].min.js` support file [from here](https://github.com/MihaiValentin/lunr-languages/tree/master/min).
-For example, for Korean you would download the file `lunr.ko.min.js`.
+For example, for Korean, you would download the file `lunr.ko.min.js`.
 Save the file to `assets/js/`.

 You might want to delete the files already there for languages you are not going to use.

 ## Working with multiple languages

-WriteADoc supports having documentation translated to multiple languages.
+WriteADoc supports having documentation translated into multiple languages.
 To do so, follow this procedure:

 ### 1. Set the default language

-First, set the default language, the language of the main documentation, like before:
+First, set the default language, the language of the main documentation, as before:

 ```python {hl_lines="5"}
 docs = Docs(